Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 Once the donor strip has been removed, proper closure of the donor site is crucial to ensure minimal scarring and promote smooth healing.

 The scar becomes finer and more easily concealed under the patient’s existing hair.
-Trichophytic closure has been shown to significantly reduce scar visibility and improve overall aesthetic outcomes in FUT procedures by enabling hair to grow through the scar line and creating a more natural appearance.
+Trichophytic closure reduces scar visibility in FUT procedures by enabling hair to grow through the scar line, but it does not remove the scar; the FUT linear scar stays permanent.

 After the strip of scalp has been excised, it is placed in a sterile solution to keep the tissue hydrated and viable for transplantation.
 The dissection process that follows is critical to the success of the procedure, as it directly affects the quality and survival of the grafts.
 Technicians carefully divide the strip into smaller sections to make it more manageable, trimming away surrounding skin and fatty tissue to isolate healthy follicular units.
 Each graft is then meticulously separated under a microscope, with great care taken to preserve the protective tissue surrounding the follicles.
 This precision is essential to ensure that the grafts remain intact and capable of strong implantation.